NetherlandsForensicInstitute/evidential_value_of_expert_witness_statements/readme.md

 Data are taken from the literature sources listed below.
 When these were given in non-downloadable form the numbers have been manually copied.
-Otherwise, urls of files are provided - these should be included in a 'data' folder for the scripts to run
+Otherwise, urls of files are provided in the scripts - these should be included in a 'data' folder for the scripts to run.
+If your current setup allows the code will download the files for you, otherwise you will have to manually provide them.

 #Data